PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas-2024.md

 ## Ideas List

-Here are the features we'd like to implement in the coming months.
+Here are a list of issues we'd like to address in the coming months.

 ### Complete the Documentation for the **Talawa**, **Talawa-api** and **Talawa Admin** Repositories